Water Vapor Imagery

 • uses infrared radiation; except unlike traditional infrared imagery, it uses wavelengths at which water vapor strongly emits and absorbs infrared radiation.

 • displays the temperature of the effective layer of water vapor.
-Warm effective layers mean that the middle and upper troposphere are "dry" (they contain very little water vapor).
+Warm effective layers mean that upper troposphere and possibly parts of the middle troposphere are "dry" (they contain very little water vapor).
 By comparison, colder effective layers indicate a higher concentration of water vapor and/or ice clouds in the upper troposphere.

 • is not able to give any measure of the atmospheric water vapor content below the effective layer.